followmyutopia/devextreme-documentation/api-reference/10 UI Widgets/GridBase/1 Configuration/columns/customizeText.md

 <!--/shortDescription-->

 <!--fullDescription-->
-[note]The **customizeText** function may be called when data displayed in the column matches the search condition to properly highlight the matching text.
+The **customizeText** function may be called when data displayed in the column matches the search condition to properly highlight the matching text.

+#include uiwidgets-ref-functioncontext with {
+    value: "column's configuration"
+}

 #####See Also#####
 - [Customize the Value and Text](/Documentation/Guide/Widgets/{WidgetName}/Columns/Customize_Cells/#Customize_the_Value_and_Text)